Synopsis of Fellows Academic Conferences

 Research conference consists of either one of the GI section’s members or a visiting professor discussing his/her current research.
 It is frequently a basic science theme, although interspersed with clinical presentations from the faculty and fellows.
 Our attendance is strongly encouraged

 This conference involves a 20-minute didactic session followed by two 20-minute case presentations.
 Cases are presented on a rotating basis by GI faculty, fellows, and visiting section attending’s (pediatrics, radiology, surgery).
 This will be a Telehealth conference that will be broadcasted locally and nationally.

 Every Thursday, 2:30-3:30 Q207

 This radiology conference is for the liver fellow, residents and students on the hepatology service, attending hepatologists and transplant surgeons.
 This is a multi-disciplinary conference with interventional radiology, oncology and radiation oncology in attendance along with the above mentioned disciplines.
 Submit any cases to review with the radiologist and staff.
-CME will be available starting July 2018.
+CME credit available.

 Liver Journal Club

 This conference is designed to review important recent publications within hepatology and liver transplant while reviewing the elements of study design utilizing standard critical appraisal techniques.
 Fellow on the hepatology service will be asked to present an article with mentorship and direction available from clinical faculty.

 Transplant hepatologists, transplant surgeons, nurses, pharmacists, and ancillary staff convene to review any inpatients on the transplant list, inpatients being worked up for transplant, or inpatients status post transplant in the hospital.
 They will also discuss any outpatients on the transplant list that has active issues.
 As the liver fellow, be prepared to succinctly present any of your service patients that fall into the above categories.